pebri86/esplay-fMSX/README.md

 The possible Key Mappings are:
 JST_UP, JST_RIGHT, JST_DOWN, JST_LEFT, JST_FIREA, JST_FIREB, KBD_SPACE, KBD_F1, KBD_F2, KBD_F3, KBD_F3, KBD_F4, KBD_F5, KBD_LEFT, KBD_UP, KBD_DOWN, KBD_SHIFT, KBD_CONTROL, KBD_GRAPH, KBD_BS, KBD_TAB, KBD_CAPSLOCK, KBD_SELECT, KBD_HOME, KBD_ENTER, KBD_INSERT, KBD_COUNTRY, KBD_STOP, KBD_NUMPAD0 - KBD_NUMPAD9, KBD_ESCAPE and a single digit or a single letter.

 You can use for every game a custom mapping file.
-Put the file in /odroid/data/msx.
-It schould have the name [GAME].ini.
+Put the file in /esplay/data/msx.
+It should have the name [GAME].ini.
 For example if your gamefiles name is GTA3.rom the keyfilename has to be GTA3.ini.

 Also you can have a default setting.
-Go into /odroid/data/msx, if you have ever started fMSX there should be a file called "config.ini".
+Go into /esplay/data/msx, if you have ever started fMSX there should be a file called "config.ini".
 In this file you can add your defualt keymapping the same way you would add a key mapping for a game.